Transition Care Programme

 Transition Care provides time-limited, goal-oriented and therapy-focused packages of services to older people after a hospital stay.

 These packages include low intensity therapy—such as physiotherapy and occupational therapy—social work and nursing support or personal care.
-Transition Care is designed to improve older peoples’ independence and confidence after a hospital stay.
-It allows them to return home rather than prematurely enter residential care.
+Transition Care is designed to improve a client’s independence and functioning in order to delay their entry into residential aged care.

 Transition Care service delivery is managed by the state and territory governments.
 Within the framework of the programme, state and territory governments determine the model of service delivery that best respond to local service and individual care recipient needs.
 All state and territory governments have partnership arrangements with non-government organisations for the provision of Transition Care.